jivd78/ud3-wrangling-with-MongoDB/OSMProject.md

 https://mapzen.com/data/metro-extracts .
 Once there look for Sao Paulo, Brazil

+Although I was born in Colombia, I am currently living in Sao Paulo, Brazil.
+Sao Paulo is one of the most populous Megacities in the world, thus I decided to analyse its data on OMS and verify that despite the fact is a huge citiy, its data is not that helpful to use on apps developments.

 ###1.
 Problems Encountered in the Map.
 ####1.1.
 Lack of Information Empty Addresses
 Sao Paulo Metropolitan Area is one of the so called Mega Cities around the world.
 With a estimated population over 20 million and considered the economic engine of Brazil, the 15702 addresses tags encountered are incompatible with its real magnitud.